What is Pathways?

 How is it designed?

-There are ten Paths from which to choose.
+There are eleven Paths from which to choose.
 Each Path contains five levels.
 Each level contains a number of projects.
 An easy acronym to remember is P—L—P.

 What does a project involve?

 A project might be:

 - A number of speeches and an evaluation